 Keep Monsoon Necessities in Your Car

 You never know how long a monsoon will last.
 Some storms strike for a few minutes, while others last for hours.
-It’s important to have the necessary supplies in case of the later.
-During Las Vegas monsoon season you’ll want to keep the following in your car:
+It’s important to have the necessary supplies in case of the latter.
+During Las Vegas monsoon season, you’ll want to keep the following in your car:

 - Bottled water

 - Sturdy shoes

 Injured on the Road or Highway?

 If you’ve been injured because of negligence while on the road or highway during the Las Vegas monsoon season, you may be entitled to compensation.
 Please contact a car accident attorney at Lerner and Rowe Injury Attorneys for a free consultation.
 Our skilled attorneys will listen to your situation with care and fight for you in court with vigor.

 You can visit a Lerner and Rowe automobile accident lawyer Monday through Friday between the hours of 8:00 a.m. and 5:00 p.m.
 We’re also available 24/7 by phone at 702-877-1500 or online through our convenient LiveChat and secure contact form features.